 The Role of Identity Providers and Federation

 Both authentication and authorization may occur within a single system or application or may be externalized via an identity federation.
-If you have an application that doesn’t reside on your corporate intranet (i.e., is a cloud-hosted service), your users will still need to authenticate back to the organization’s sources of “truth.”
+If you have an application that doesn’t reside on your corporate intranet (i.e., is a cloud-hosted service), your users will still need to authenticate.
 5

 Federation and IdPs allow us to control authentication and authorization for applications even outside the corporate network.
 These are important tools, especially in modern environments where cloud applications and services continue to proliferate.
 Organizations must be able to authenticate users, validate they are who they say they are, authorize them, and grant them the appropriate access based on who they are, everywhere – including on-premises and the cloud.

-This document is a review of two core IAM concepts, authentication, and authorization.
+This document is a review of two core IAM concepts: authentication and authorization.
 These concepts are used in every organization to validate identities and grant those identities the appropriate access once they’ve been determined to be legitimate.
 Validating the legitimacy of an identity is crucial to keeping attackers out of organizations’ systems.
-Granting the least permissions necessary to the identity is just as crucial; it protects the organization from granting access to the wrong user or a compromised account, reducing the blast radius of any nefarious actions as much as possible.
+Granting the least permissions necessary to the identity is also recommended; it mitigates the damage if and when the wrong user or a compromised account accesses or has higher-than-necessary level of privilege in a system, thus reducing the blast radius of any nefarious actions as much as possible.
 Federation via Identity Providers (IdPs) is a common way to perform this authentication and authorization today, as applications and services are increasingly found outside corporate networks.
 Authentication and authorization techniques can protect these resources and identities regardless of location.

 Michael Epping is a Program Manager in the Azure AD Engineering team at Microsoft.
 He is part of the customer experience team; his role is to accelerate the adoption of cloud services across enterprise customers.
 Michael helps customers deploy Azure AD features and capabilities via long-term engagements that can last years, as well as working within the engineering organization as an advocate on behalf of those customers.
 Michael has more than nine years of experience working with customers to deploy Microsoft products like Azure AD, Intune, and Office 365.